Admissions

 2. Children with exceptional medical or social reasons for requiring the school.

-7. Children of a staff member.
+7. Children of a member of staff [Note 4]

 If a school does not have places for all the children in a particular category, the borough prioritises those applicants who live closest to the school.
 Proximity to the school will be measured in a straight line from the address point of the pupil’s house as determined by Ordnance Survey to the address point of the school using the local authority’s GIS system.
 In the event that two or more children live at the same distance from the school (for example families living in flats) and there are fewer places available then random allocation will be used to decide which child will be allocated the remaining place(s).
 The names will be drawn and the whole process scrutinised by persons independent of the authority.